-One of the leading causes of itchiness, anywhere on your body, is dry skin.
+One of the leading causes of itchiness anywhere on your body is dry skin.
 Shaving tends to exacerbate dry skin because it peels off a layer of flesh and destroys the acidic layer that helps you retain moisture.

-Right alongside hydration is hygiene.
-This will sound a little contradictory, but stay with us for a moment.
+Right alongside hydration is hygiene; this will sound a little contradictory but stay with us for a moment.
 Even though you want moisturized skin, excessive moisture is ultimately a formula for itchiness.
 You have to walk a tightrope to win this game.

 When you shower, you wash away the excessive moisture, and that moisture is full of microbes that can make you itchy — especially the fungi in there.
 The shower dries you out a bit, and it resets your lower body biome.
-Then, you make sure you maintain a healthy level of moisture, and you're in good shape.
+Then, you make sure you maintain a healthy level of moisture and you're in good shape.

-In addition to hygiene, a little hair care goes a long way, and it comes in two forms.
+In addition to hygiene, a little haircare goes a long way, and it comes in two forms.
 The first is trimming excessively long groin hair.
 That stuff is wiry and scratchy, so if you shorten it a bit, that will limit how much it causes you to itch downstairs.
 It's pretty simple stuff.

-Sometimes, you try your best and you still get the itch.
-This is a learning process.
+Sometimes, you try your best, and you still get the itch; this is a learning process.
 We've all been there.
 These tips can help you soothe the problem.

 DO NOT go putting standard aftershave on your sensitive areas.
-That will hurt.
-A lot.
+That will hurt—a lot.
 Instead, you can get aftershave for the private parts.
 It helps with hydrating your skin directly after a shave, and it does some other good stuff.
 We're circling back to Crop Preserver and Crop Reviver.
 The deodorant has a talc-like base that will soothe the goods and help you feel good.
 Crop Reviver has aloe as part of the formula.
 That will help your skin recover from the rigors of shaving, and it takes the edge off of razor burn, itchiness, and other irritations.

-How to Trim
+How to Trim Your Pubic Hair

 If you're not sure how long you want your hair, start with the longest guard and work your way down.
 If you accidentally go too short, it won't be by much, and it should grow out pretty quickly.
 A little conditioning of the hair should stop the worst of any scratchiness.